A general framework for Krylov ODE residuals with applications to randomized Krylov methods: Residual-based sketched Krylov methods for ODEs

-In a nutshell, the idea of the sketched Arnoldi method introduced and analyzed in~\cite{GuettelSchweitzer2023,palitta2025sketched} is to cheaply construct a non-orthogonal basis of a Krylov subspace and then retrospectively and implicitly orthogonalize it with respect to the sketched inner product~\eqref{eq:semidef_inner_product}.
+We now apply our framework to a sketched Arnoldi method, in particular the implementation of this method employing ``basis whitening'' that is discussed and analyzed in~\cite{GuettelSchweitzer2023,palitta2025sketched}.
+In a nutshell, the idea of this method is to cheaply construct a non-orthogonal basis of a Krylov subspace and then retrospectively and implicitly orthogonalize it with respect to the sketched inner product~\eqref{eq:semidef_inner_product}.